dpes-neupane/report/readme.md

 # **Report Generator**
+I just wanted to know how to deploy a site on heroku and the table is not so important.
+It can be seen in [https://reportapp-python.herokuapp.com/petroleum_report/]

 This app generates the min, max, average for the interval of 5 years.
 The data has been fetched and added to the database.